 Tea, coffee, cake/biscuits and plenty of encouragement are provided.

 Materials Included: KnitPro wooden circular needles and 50g of BC Garn Hamelton Tweed Organic yarn.
 A pattern is provided for you to take home so you can carry on and finish your pair of mitts after the course.
-You'll be given links to videos after the course that cover the techniques we've used so that you can refresh your memory if needed.

 Homework prior to the course: None